atrick/swift-evolution/proposals/NNNN-lifetime-dependency.md

 ## Introduction

-A "lifetime dependency" between two objects indicates that one of them can only be destroyed *after* the other.
+A "lifetime dependency" between two values indicates that one of them can only be mutated or destroyed *after* the other is destroyed.
 This dependency is enforced entirely at compile time; it requires no run-time support.
 We would like to propose an attribute for Swift function types that allow authors to specify lifetime dependencies from one or more of a function's parameters to one of its results.